How To Jet Ski Ride Lakes Muskoka, Rosseau & Joseph…

 Getting to Your Muskoka Sea Doo Tour…

-While Ontario has many fabulous navigable waterways for Sea-Doo riding, one of my absolute favourites is cruising the Muskoka Lakes.
+While Ontario has many fabulous navigable waterways for Sea-Doo riding and recreational boating, one of my absolute favourites is cruising the Muskoka Lakes.
 It’s a full day trip, and trailering my two-bed Triton trailer up from Toronto and back adds a total of about three hours driving time on Highways 400 and 11, but that’s time well spent indeed.
 Alternatively, you could stay at one of Muskoka’s lakeside resorts while cruising and exploring for several days at your leisure, while going on a Sea Doo tour on Sea Doo, jet ski or waverunner personal watercraft.

 View Muskoka Lakes Sea-Doo Tour in a larger map